 What Are the Sections?

-The State Bar of California has 16 Sections, with annual fees of $75.
-Each Section is governed by an executive committee of members appointed by the State Bar Board of Governors.
+The State Bar of California has 16 Sections, with low annual fees.
+Each Section is governed by an executive committee of members appointed by the State Bar Board of Trustees.

 Continuing Legal Education Programs

 See the State Bar's CLE Calendar for a list of upcoming programs sponsored by the State Bar Sections.
 The Sections also participate in the State Bar Annual Meeting and host the Section Education Institute series.

 Publish newsletters to keep members informed of new developments; Establish committees through which members may actively participate; Present educational seminars on timely topics throughout the year; Originate legislation which, upon the Board's approval, is made a part of the State Bar's legislative program; Recommend positions on pending legislation to the Board of Trustees in the name of the State Bar; Comment on administrative regulations and rules of court.

 The Section year runs from January to December.
 Dues are not pro-rated.
 To sign up, see Join a Section.
 Non-California lawyers can join as Affiliate Members, and law students can also join.